 Data such as the duration of use, number of repetitions, completion rates, eye contact, body language and number of correct answers or interactions all help teachers to get more detailed insights into the progress a student is making.

-The learner themself is able to track their own progress too and together the student and instructor can use immersive learning to enhance the learning experience, and ultimately accelerate the transfer of knowledge and behavioural change.
+The learner themself is able to track their own progress too and together the student and instructor can use immersive learning to enhance the learning experience, and ultimately accelerate the transfer of knowledge and behavioral change.

 Yet, the learning analytics available through immersive learning is not only useful for quantitative data.
 Instructors can also evaluate engagement rates and learner recall based on feedback from other students who are also in the immersive experience.

 For example, during a live training session where learners and instructors all meet inside the same virtual environment. (learners can meet together inside virtual or augmented environments).

 Immersive learning will start to replace some expensive in-person training, as it can be deployed at scale and more cost effectively.
 Not only are there cost and accessibility benefits, but as we’ve already discussed, employee performance can also be accurately tracked, and easily identify areas that require additional training.